cerisara/slowLLM/README.md

 Using Large Language Models (starting with Bloom-176b and Bloomz-176b) slowly, but on commodity GPU-free personal computer.

-There are 3 different pieces of code to achieve that in this repo:
+There are 3 different pieces of code in this repo:
 - The main code (in code/) loads Bloom's layers one by one to perform inference on CPU-only 16GB-RAM personal computer
 - Another version of this code is an adaptation of [Arteaga's blog](https://nbviewer.org/urls/arteagac.github.io/blog/bloom_local.ipynb) that fixes some bugs with the latest version of transformers.
 - Another code exploits collaborative inference, where each node hosts a few layers and communication is achieved through web sockets.